Lelxuch/python-assignment-2/README.md

 ## Examples

-The user enters 5 and gets the result:
+The user enters 4 and gets the result:

 ```
 Menu
-1. Find by name
+1. Find cryptocurrency by name
 2. Get trending cryptocurrencies
 3. Get top gainers and losers
 4. Get recently added